2017 Prague, Czech Republic

 Dr. Martin Bulla

 Shorebirdologist that loves Arctic and is passionate about behavioral rhythms, especially during parental care.
 His recent work – on incubation rhythms – brought together shorebird enthusiasts from across the Globe and in doing so celebrates an open and collaborative spirit of our ‘shorebird community’.
-Martin conducted this work and discovered Arctic during his PhD at Max Planck Institute for Ornithology (Seewiesen), but started with ornithology and shorebirds few years earlier, during his brief studies at Czech University of Life Sciences Prague.
+Martin conducted this work and discovered Arctic during his PhD at Max Planck Institute for Ornithology (Seewiesen), where he is currently a guest scientist.
+But, he started with ornithology and shorebirds few years earlier, during his brief studies at Czech University of Life Sciences Prague.
 He is currently post doc there, as well as at NIOZ Royal Netherlands Institute for Sea Research, where he investigates endogenous rhythms of red knots.

 Behavioral rhythms & parental cooperation in biparentally incubating shorebirds